kaerus/promise.js/README.md

 Promise.js
 ==========
-A Promises/A+ framework with small a footprint, originally developed for the <a href="https://github.com/kaerus/arango-client">ArangoDB client</a> library.
+A Promises/A+ library, originally developed for the <a href="https://github.com/kaerus/arango-client">ArangoDB client</a>.

 Main features
 -------------
 * Conforming to the Promises/A+ specification: passing v1.1.0 tests.
 * Tiny footprint: 650 bytes compressed / 1500 bytes minified.
-* Simple design: optimzed for performance, easy to understand, integrate & debug.
+* Simple design: fast, easy to understand, integrate & debug.
 * Runtime independent: Can be loaded as an AMD or CommonJS module.
-* Multiple fulfillment values: Use spread() to deconstruct.
+* Flexible fulfillments: Allows multiple fulfillment values catched with then(value) or spread(arguments).

 Install
 =======